The Web address of this article is

 personal gifts (talents) and limits

-are, and _ I'm clear on what my
+are, and _ I'm clear on what my lifes

-is - or _ I'm
+is - or I'm

 getting clearer on my main life-purpose, over time.